-Despite the steep penalties, the long prison sentences, and the need to register as a sex offender for the rest of their lives, there are still people out there who will go to great lengths to trick a child into making young teen porn.
+Despite steep legal ramifications, online sexual predators go to great lengths to trick kids into sending explicit images and texts.
 We’ve written pieces before on general safety tips to protect your kids online, and today we are sharing some of the methods online predators use and what you (and your children) can do to steer clear.

 How They’re Doing It

-Social media is a great way to keep in touch with others, and it’s a part of almost everyone’s everyday lives.
+Social media is a great way to keep in touch with others, and a part of almost everyone’s daily lives.
 Snapchat, for example, allows children as young as 13 to create accounts, and that’s where the predators focus their attention.
 We’ve written about how to talk to your teens about Snapchat safety, today we’ll delve into why.
-Online predators pretend to be a young boy or girl, and even go so far as to steal photos or copy accounts to make kids believe they are friends or have mutual friends.
+Online sexual predators pretend to be young teens.
+They will steal photos or copy accounts to make kids believe they are friends or have mutual friends.
 Then, they’ll initiate a video chat using those photos to trick young teens into engaging in virtual sexual behaviors.
-Most commonly, these predators use videos of young girls to trick young boys, and they use software to capture the images of the young boys, which are then uploaded to young teen porn websites.
+Most commonly, online sexual predators will use videos of young girls to trick young boys.
+They then use software to capture the images of the young boys, which are uploaded to porn websites.

 Talking to Your Children

-The online world is certainly a scary place, and talking to your kids about it can be difficult – if not embarrassing.
-Fortunately, it’s possible to teach your kids the basics of staying safe online without delving into all the gory the details, unless you think they are old enough to understand them.
+The online world is certainly a scary place, and talking to your kids about it can be difficult.
+Fortunately, it’s possible to teach your kids the basics of staying safe online without delving into all the gory the details.
+That is, unless you think they are old enough to understand them.
 Some tips include: